GiorgiTurmanidze/GiorgiTurmanidze/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on much more than I can right now
-- 📫 How to reach me
+- 📫 giorgiturmanidze44@gmail.com
 - 😄 Pronouns: gorgi
-- ⚡ Fun fact: Im only 17 years old ;)
+- ⚡ Fun fact: Im only 18 years old ;)

 <!---
 GiorgiTurmanidze/GiorgiTurmanidze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.